Team GIles Research

 Current Position: Assistant Professor at Brock University

-Nicolien van luijk
+Dr. Nicolien van luijk

 Postdoctoral Fellow who conducted research with Audrey